tofu-tf/tofu/docs/internal/bimonad.md

 ### Twin monad

 Such definitions are still unsettling.
-It is hard to imagine how it could be useful to have two different type-constructors.
-So first thing we can narrow our definition requiring that
+It is hard to imagine how it could be useful having two different type-constructors.
+So the most obvious way of narrowing our definition is requiring that
-`R = L`, next our definitions of `flatMapLeft` and `flatMapRight` become having identical types without any useful help on which use when, so we further require them to be identical.
+`R = L`, then our definitions of `flatMapLeft` and `flatMapRight` become identical and can be further merged into one method.

 So now we with just three methods for which we can imagine fancy names.